Direct contact, today until 21:00

 Where is the Stuart Highway?

-The Stuart Highway is one of Australia's major highways and longest roads.
-It stretches 2834 kilometres across the heart of the Australian continent.
-From Port Augusta in South Australia through Central Australia to Darwin in the Northern Territory.
+The Stuart Highway is one of Australia’s major highways and one of its longest roads.
+It stretches 2,834 kilometres across the heart of the continent, from Port Augusta in South Australia, through Central Australia, to Darwin in the Northern Territory.

-The south to the north has proven to be the most popular route.
-Many people travel between Adelaide, 300 kilometres south of Port Augusta, and Uluru/Kata Tjuta National Park.
-The road further north takes you from the arid desert to the lush tropics in the Top End.
+Travelling from south to north is the most popular route.
+Many people journey from Adelaide, 300 kilometres south of Port Augusta, to Uluru-Kata Tjuta National Park.
+Further north, the road takes you from the arid desert to the lush tropics of the Top End.

 Welcome to the Stuart Highway